 How the GATT Rate Changes Your Pension Lump Sum

-Although defined benefit plans (pension) are less common today, many people will still rely on them for retirement.
-There are some very specific rules governing how these plans are calculated for payout either over the course of retirement or in a lump sum.
+Although defined benefit plans (pensions) are less common today, many people still rely on them for retirement income.
+There are specific rules governing the calculation of pension plan payouts, whether in the form of monthly payments or as a lump sum.

-If you have a pension or are expecting to receive one, then you need to be familiar with the role the Federal General Agreement on Tariffs and Trade (GATT) rate has on your benefits.
-This is particularly important when deciding if you should take a lump sum payout.
+If you’re going to be eligible for a pension, then you need to be familiar with the role the Federal General Agreement on Tariffs and Trade (GATT) rate plays in your benefits.
+This is particularly important when deciding whether to take a lump sum payout.

 Table of Contents